Information for Faculty

 The Rehabilitation Act (1973), the Americans with Disabilities Act (1990) and its Amendments Act (2008) are the governing pieces of legislation that protect students with disabilities in postsecondary education.
 The intent of these laws is nondiscrimination.
 Institutions are required to provide appropriate academic adjustments as necessary to ensure a disabled student's equal educational access.

-At Montana State University, the first step at Disabled Student Services (DSS) is to determine if a student is eligible for accommodations based on a documented disability.
+At Montana State University, the first step at the Office of Disability Services (DSS) is to determine if a student is eligible for accommodations based on a documented disability.
 Current definition of a disability is a significant limitation in one or more life areas; learning is considered a life area.
-Appropriate academic adjustments are determined during an individual, interactive process between the student and a DSS staff member.
+Appropriate academic adjustments are determined during an individual, interactive process between the student and a ODS staff member.
 Adjustments, such as extended testing time or note taking assistance, must address the student's limitations in an academic setting.
 In providing an academic adjustment, the university is not required to lower or substantially modify essential requirements for a course or program of study.

-Specific questions may be directed to Disabled Student Services, 994-2824.
+Specific questions may be directed to the Office of Disability Services, 994-2824.

 DSS strongly encourages faculty members to put the following statement (example) in their syllabus:

-"If you have a documented disability for which you are or may be requesting an accommodation(s), you are encouraged to contact your instructor and Disabled Student Services as soon as possible."
+"If you have a documented disability for which you are or may be requesting an accommodation(s), you are encouraged to contact your instructor and the Office of Disability Services as soon as possible."

-- The student should meet with you during office hours and present his/her blue card which documents the accommodations that have been approved by DSS.
+- The student should meet with you during office hours and present his/her blue card which documents the accommodations that have been approved by ODS.

 - Faculty and student should discuss how the adjustments/modifications will be implemented in the classroom, in the laboratory, and in the field.